NathanStrutz/SheepComputerCodingAndProgrammingClass/vital-information.md

 # Where

-Computer Fundamentals is taught at [S.H.E.E.P.](https://sheep.education/), at the campus in Summerville, SC.
+SHEEP Computer Coding & Programming Class is taught at [S.H.E.E.P.](https://sheep.education/), at the campus in Summerville, SC.

+# Who

+This class is available to registered students.
+Register at [sheep.education](https://sheep.education/).
+Students must be 15 or older and in 10th grade or later.
+See the [note about age restrictions](age-restriction) if you want to register but are below the limit.